 Using the BSOP model

-The overall value to the company is $23.8m, when both the projects are considered together.
+As stated earlier, a follow-on project is also a call option.
+Therefore, the overall value to the company is $23.85m, when both the projects are considered together.
 At present the cost of $140m seems substantial compared to the present value of the cash flows arising from the second project.
 Conventional NPV would probably return a negative NPV for the second project and therefore the company would most likely not undertake the first project either.
 However, there are four years to go before a decision on whether or not to undertake the second project needs to be made.
 A lot could happen to the cash flows given the high volatility rate, in that time.
-The company can use the value of $23.8m to decide whether or not to invest in the first project or whether it should invest its funds in other activities.
-It could even consider the possibility that it may be able to sell the combined rights to both projects for $23.8m.
+The company can use the value of $23.85m to decide whether or not to invest in the first project or whether it should invest its funds in other activities.
+It could even consider the possibility that it may be able to sell the combined rights to both projects for $23.85m.

 Example 3: The option to abandon a project